-In this tutorial we will show you how to install and configuration of Deluge on CentOS 6.
-For those of you who didn’t know, Deluge is a popular multi-platform bittorrent client often used to provide torrenting / seedbox functionality on Linux servers.
+In this tutorial, we will show you how to install and configuration of Deluge on CentOS 6.
+For those of you who didn’t know, Deluge is a popular multi-platform BitTorrent client often used to provide torrenting / seedbox functionality on Linux servers.
 Like rTorrent, deluge uses libtorrent as its backend.
-Supported by daemon-service, awesome interface, and great plugin support, Deluge surpass Transmission and rTorrent for functionality.
+Supported by the daemon-service, awesome interface, and great plugin support, Deluge surpasses Transmission and rTorrent for functionality.

 Install Deluge on CentOS 6